Coenonympha arcania: Description

-with a very broadly black margin to the forewing and a narrowed and slightly dentate band on the underside of the hindwing, which probably occur among nymotypical specimens everywhere, but especially in the South, are considered as ab. insubrica Frey (48 d). — Larva green with dark dorsal stripe bordered with a yellowish tint, light subdorsal stripe and pale yellow lateral stripe; head blue-green, mouth and anal fork red.
+with a very broadly black margin to the forewing and a narrowed and slightly dentate band on the underside of the hindwing, which probably occur among nymotypical specimens everywhere, but especially in the South, are considered as ab. insubrica Frey [ var.](48 d). — Larva green with dark dorsal stripe bordered with a yellowish tint, light subdorsal stripe and pale yellow lateral stripe; head blue-green, mouth and anal fork red.
 Until May on grasses.
 Pupa brown, with whitish wing-cases edged with red.
 Butterflies very common in June and July and often flying together in large numbers.
 At the edge of woods full of undergrowth, but also in the open country and on hills.
 They affect flying round bushes and settle on the tip of low twigs, but sometimes also fly up into the higher branches of trees.
 The females are much less numerous than the males and appear later.

+Biology

+Depending on the temperature, they are found an altitude of up to 1,800 meters.
+They are found almost everywhere, preferring to live in sun-drenched and lightly wooded forests and on forest edges and on bushy, dry grasslands.

 The butterflies fly in one generation from May to August.

-The larvae feed on various grasses.
+They usually sit in sunny spots with their wings closed.